andriika/hndigest/readme.md

 Backend for https://hndigest.tumblr.com.
-Essentially, a serverless bot that scrapes hackernews frontpage every hour, and then aggregates and publishes a list of the top stories every day.
+A serverless bot that scrapes hackernews frontpage every hour, and then aggregates and publishes a list of the top stories every day.
 Implemented with AWS Lambda for serverless computing, MongoDB for storage, AWS CloudWatch Rules for scheduling and The Serverless Framework for provisioning.

 ## Prerequisites